 My servers wear shields, they wear gloves, they wear masks.

-And if you go into TJ Maxx right now, it's packed with people inside, and they're allowed to be open.
+And if you go into TJ Maxx right now, it's packed with people inside and they're allowed to be open.

-You know, so I I don't understand why, you know, Hollywood, their careers are made in pubs and bars.
+You know, so I don't understand why, you know, Hollywood, their careers are made in pubs and bars.

-You know, you start off as a waiter trying to be an actor, or you know, we I have a huge community of the entertainment industry that comes in that by the way have been very, very supportive.
+You know, you start off as a waiter trying to be an actor or, you know, we, I have a huge community of the entertainment industry that comes in that, by the way, have been very, very supportive.

-And the reality is, you know, I've been saying it, saying it for a long time is that pitting us against each other for survival is not the way to go about this.
+And the reality is, you know, I've been saying it, saying it for a long time, is that pitting us against each other for survival is not the way to go about this.

 Angela Marsden joins us now.

-Uh first, I'm sorry about all you're going through.
+First, I'm sorry about all you're going through.

-Yeah, yeah, Hannity.
+Yeah, Hannity.

-Um literally, I'm not rich.
+Literally, I'm not rich.

-Uh I I'm I don't come from a rich family.
+I don't come from a rich family.

 And I mean, we literally took out a loan to pay this bar off.